Upsilon decay widths in magnetized asymmetric nuclear matter: in a field theoretical model for composite hadrons

 \section{$\Upsilon (4S) \rightarrow B\bar B$ in a field theoretical model for composite hadrons}

-We use a field theoretical model for composite hadrons with quark/antiquark constituents \cite{spm781,spm782,spmdiffscat} to investigate the effects of strong magnetic fields on the decay widths of bottomonium states to $B\bar B$.
+We use a field theoretical model for composite hadrons with quark (and antiquark) constituents \cite{spm781,spm782,spmdiffscat} to investigate the effects of strong magnetic fields on the decay widths of bottomonium states to $B\bar B$.
 The model has been used for calculating the in-medium partial decay widths of the charmonium (bottomonium) states to $D\bar D$ ($B\bar B$) in hot strange hadronic matter, as well as, for studying the effects of magnetic fields on the decay widths of charmonium states decaying to $D\bar D$.
 In the model, the decay width is calculated using explicit constructions for the heavy quarkonium as well as the open heavy flavour (charm, bottom) mesons, and the quark antiquark pair creation term of the free Dirac Hamiltonian, written in terms of the constituent quark field operators.
 The decay amplitude is multiplied with a strength parameter for the light quark pair creation, which is fitted to the vacuum partial decay widths of the lowest quarkonium state ($\psi (3770)$ for charmonium state and $\Upsilon (4S)$ for bottomonium state) which can decay to $D\bar D$ or $B\bar B$ in vacuum.
 The present paper investigates the partial decay width $\Upsilon (4S)$ to $B\bar B$ in magnetized isospin asymmetric nuclear matter.
-The modifications to the decay width are computed from the mass modifications of the $\Upsilon (4S)$ as well as $B$ and $\bar B$ mesons in the magnetized matter, calculated within the chiral effective model \cite{bmeson_mag,upsilon_mag}.
+The modifications to the decay width are computed from the mass modifications of the $\Upsilon (4S)$ as well as $B$ and $\bar B$ mesons in the magnetized matter.
+These mass shifts are calculated within the chiral effective model using equations (\ref{masspsi}) and (\ref{dispbbar}) \cite{bmeson_mag,upsilon_mag}.
+For the charged $B^{\pm}$ mesons there are (lowest) Landau level contribution, which modifies their masses as given by equation (\ref{mbpm_landau}).
+The PV mixing effects lead to a drop (rise) in the mass of the pseudoscalar (longitudinal component of the vector meson) by ${\Delta M}^{PV}$ given by equation (\ref{delm_PV}).
+As we shall see later, the mass modifications of the $B$, $\bar B$ mesons and $\Upsilon(4S)$ due to the PV mixing are quite significant, leading to appreciable modification in the decay widths of $\Upsilon (4S)\rightarrow B\bar B$ in the magnetized medium.